surf-sci-bc/deployment/README.md

 Both packages are installed in the jupyterhub image.
 For more information see the [gpaw](https://wiki.fysik.dtu.dk/gpaw/index.html) and [QUANTUMESPRESSO](https://www.quantum-espresso.org/) websites.

 The dependencies for both can be complicated, but QE is available through `apt`.
 For gpaw, the pseudopotential data needs to be downloaded via `gpaw install-data <dir>` (see [here](https://wiki.fysik.dtu.dk/gpaw/install.html)).
-In the JupyterHub, it is saved manually during setup under `/usr/local/share/gpaw_potentials`.
+In the single user JupyterHub containers, it is retrieved from `$HOME/surfer-analysis/jupyter-data/gpaw_potentials`.
 This folder name has to be set in the environment variable `$GPAW_SETUP_PATH` (done in the docker file).
+In the current setup, `$HOME/surfer-analysis/` points to the surfer's mounted analysis directory (`/mnt/analysis`).